wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorCountByCode

-Represents error count for a single error status code.
+Represents the error count for a single error status code.

 <table>
 <thead>